TeamShadow/Tutorials/tutorials/source/inheritance.rst

 The ``locked`` Keyword
 ^^^^^^^^^^^^^^^^^^^^^^

 Another feature of Shadow is the ``locked`` keyword.
 When you declare a method to be ``locked``, it means that the **children of the class cannot override the method**.
-In other words, you don’t want the implementation of a certain method to change.
+In other words, you don't want the implementation of a certain method to change.
 Declaring a method as ``locked`` can help increase the efficiency of a program, even if just slightly.

 The method header of a ``locked`` method is as follows: